 Drive down most roads and avenues in the approach to Christmas and you will find house after house proclaiming its allegiance to the season.
 Head to the high street and this is a guarantee.
-Sparkling lights adorn trees, bushes, windows, gables, gutters, fascia boards and rooftops.
+Sparkling lights adorn trees, bushes, windows, gables, gutters, fascia boards, shop fronts and rooftops.

 Having made the decision over the outdoor electrical sockets or battery option, the next concern is the type and number of lights you want.
 Let us point you in the direction of a specialist Christmas lights firm – Harrogate-based family business Lights4fun at lights4fun.co.uk.
 Here you will find a vast range of lights and accessories and further information for your individual needs.
 Read about the founder Tim, his family and successes (is that really Buckingham Palace on their list of decorating ventures?) and you will immediately be won over by Lights4fun.

 What will it be: icicle lights dangling from the fascias in chilly blue, quirky novelty lights in the shape of mini-lanterns, practical rope lights or sparkling cluster lights, bunched to illuminate the house and garden?

 For our part, we suggest the most effective displays take the proportions of the property in mind.
 It is also wise to use lights that complement the street and neighbourhood.
 Think subtle in a more reserved and traditional area.
 Let loose if the street goes kaleidoscopic.
 Lights4fun also supplies compact projector lights.
 For around £35 you can own a sound activated light with red and green patterns that switch between snowflakes, dots, starbursts and stars.
 If you want more options in the laser lights field, read the next segment headed Laser Projection.